PX4/PX4-user_guide/en/assembly/mount_and_orient_controller.md

 ## Vibration Damping

-Flight Control boards with in-built accelerometers are sensitive to vibrations.
+Flight Control boards with in-built accelerometers or gyros are sensitive to vibrations.
 Some boards include in-built vibration-damping, while others come with *vibration damping foam* that you can use to isolate the controller from the vehicle.

 ![Pixhawk Mounting foam](../../images/3dr_anti_vibration_mounting_foam.png)